 In addition to the suggestion above, I have also been compiling a list of women in the fitness industry who are writers, speakers, and influencers.
 Currently there are

-39 62 women on this list, which I have included below along with links to their bios.
-In some cases they are already speakers at events, while in others they aren’t but should be, in my opinion.
+39 127 women on this list, which I have included below along with links to their bios.
+In some cases they are already speakers at events, while in others they aren’t but should be.
 Hopefully this list will help to connect these great women with some seminar organizers.

 Note that this list is far from exhaustive.
-That became apparent in September of this year when I had the privilege of speaking at the first Women’s Fitness Summit.
-The quality of women who both spoke and attended this event was incredible, and it makes me excited for next year’s event.
-Bottom line: there are a lot of smart women in the fitness industry who are great speakers.
+That became apparent a few years ago when I had the privilege of speaking at the first Women’s Fitness Summit.
+The quality of women who both spoke and attended this event was incredible, and it makes me excited to see even more great fitness presentations given by women.
+Bottom line: there are a lot of smart women in the fitness industry who are excellent speakers.
 If you are running an event with only male speakers, please consider the following comment from social entrepreneur Scott Gilmore, from Maclean’s Magazine:

 “There is no topic that cannot be discussed by women.
 There is no circumstance that would prevent one from inviting women.
 There is simply no rational excuse for excluding women.

-Here is my list of women in the fitness industry that would be great additions to any speakers panel:
+Here is my list of women in the fitness industry that would be great additions to any speaker panel:

 Dr. Anjali Forber-Pratt